 5) Language.
 The standard of spoken and written English is more-or-less excellent across Scandinavia.
 Moreover, English is the default "tribal language" in the Norwegian academic setting.
 That's not to say that you won't benefit from learning the local language, but it does mean that you can slot into the system immediately and without any hassles.

 6) Lifestyle.
 There's no point in denying it: Doing a PhD is hard.
 The workload in first year or two is particularly pretty brutal and your social life will be but a shadow of its former glory until you are done with the core curriculum.
 That said, there are degrees and cultures of stress, and the Norwegian attitude to creating a healthy work-life balance is hard to match.
 You've probably seen those international rankings of lifestyle measures and happiness, which invariably place Norway and the other Scandinavian countries at the top.
 Of course, not everything is simply "better" here and there are a number of things that undeniably frustrate me as a foreigner.
-The weather can also be pretty harsh and miserable at times; especially for someone whose youth was spent frequenting the many fine beaches of Cape Town.
-However, even this brings new lifestyle opportunities that I, personally, would not otherwise have had the chance to experience: I've soaked up the midnight sun, hiked in incredible landscapes, bathed in the fjords, chased the Northern Lights in husky sleds...
+The weather can also be harsh and miserable at times; especially for someone whose youth was spent frequenting the many fine beaches of Cape Town.
+However, even this brings new lifestyle opportunities that I, personally, would not otherwise have had the chance to experience.
+I've swam in fjords, soaked up the midnight sun, hiked in incredible landscapes, chased the Northern Lights in husky sleds...
 You get the picture.
-(And the melodrama.)